 Verto’s orientation starts long before the college semester.
-Our students and parents attend video calls throughout the summer, joined by other students in their cohort, their families, and our Verto staff.
+Our participants and parents attend video calls throughout the summer, joined by other participants, their families, and our staff.
 It’s a chance to see the people they will be traveling with, a chance to defuse nerves, and a chance to learn more about the experiences ahead of them.
-We cover coursework, travel itineraries, expectations, safety, and how their Verto semesters will set them up for successful, meaningful college careers.
+We cover coursework, travel itineraries, expectations, safety, and how their semesters abroad will set them up for successful, meaningful college careers.

 Then comes arrival day.
-Verto students arrive in country around the same time, we leave the airport together, and then we head to one of our beautiful base houses for a week-long in-country orientation.
+Participants arrive in country around the same time, are picked up by the on-sight location team, and then we reach our campuses and study centers for orientation.
 This orientation is the mother of all orientations.
 It’s a chance to let the dust settle, acknowledge that high school is over, and understand that you are on to something big.
 Our students discuss why they are in college, and what they are hoping to get out of this experience.
 This serves two purposes:

 - It’s important to know why you’re going to college.
 It takes four years, it’s expensive, and it’s an amazing opportunity that when done right, will set you up for a life full of meaning.

 - Understanding your “why” will allow our faculty and staff to better serve you.
-Verto’s in-country orientation helps students balance the gravity of college with the fun opportunity it is to soak up as much as possible.
+In-country orientation helps students balance the gravity of college with the fun opportunity it is to soak up as much as possible.

-Throughout the week, we go from safety discussions to white water rafting.
-From language acquisition to ziplining.
-Students gain a deeper understanding of what they want out of the college experience, and open their eyes to parts of the world they’ve never seen before.
+Throughout the week, we go from safety discussions to exciting bonding activities like tea-parties in London, white water rafting in Costa Rica, or a traditional kipaepae ceremony in Hawaii.
+Participants gain a deeper understanding of what they want out of the college experience, and open their eyes to parts of the world they’ve never seen before.